Jack Slevkoff's Enterprises provides...

 April 15

-Early orders will be filled when the fruit has turned a golden yellow color, usually during the first part of May depending on the weather.
+Early orders will be filled when the fruit has turned a golden yellow color,

-Requests will be filled on a first-come basis.
-The harvest season usually ends at the end of May.
-Requests received after May 31 may be refused; unless, fruit is still available.
+Requests received after May 15 may be refused; unless, fruit is still available.

-In 2010, We did not pick for wholesale until June 2 because of the late hot season.
-On May 11, some fruit were just starting to turn color from green to yellow.
-We usually start picking about a week after We receive some hot weather.
+In 2010, We began picking on Monday, May 24.
+Some fruit were ripe to pick and some were still green or just starting to turn color from green to yellow.
+California did not have any hot days until the end of May.
+We normally start picking about a week after We receive some hot weather.
 Every year is different.
-Year 2010 has been much cooler than other years.
-We normally pick on a Monday and or Tuesday so that you would have the fruit before the weekend.
+This year has been much cooler than other years.
+We normally pick on a Monday so that you would have the package(s) before the weekend.
 Once We start picking, the season will last for about three to four weeks.

 In 2009, picking began on May 4